Food Guides

 Butahage is not a halal-certified eatery.

-Tori Sanwa, a renowned Japanese oyakodon chain boasting a heritage that spans more than a century, has quietly set up shop Singapore, at basement one of Raffles City Shopping Centre.
-The Nagoya restaurant, as mentioned, is known for their chicken dishes, from oyakodon to their award-winning karaage.
+Tori Sanwa, a renowned Japanese oyakodon chain boasting a heritage that spans more than a century, now has a few outlets scattered across Singapore.
+The Nagoya restaurant is known for their chicken dishes, from oyakodon to their award-winning karaage.
 You definitely have to try their Aburi Oyako Don ($14.90++) for a unique take on the classic dish.
 Here, the chicken thigh pieces get scorched by a flame torch before serving, adding extra depth and smokiness to each spoonful.

 Tori Sanwa is not a halal-certified eatery.

-Highly rated and raved about Inochi is a hidden gem in Balestier.
+Highly rated and raved about Yoshiya is a gem in Balestier.
 Tucked away on the second floor of Shaw Plaza, they’re known for their wallet-friendly donburi bowls and sashimi sets, as well as their lunchtime specials.
-With the latter, one gets a free appetiser, miso soup, chawanmushi, and free-flow sencha when you purchase a donburi bowl.
-Items are typically below $15 here and are generously portioned.
-Their Chicken Katsu Don ($13.80+), for example, comes with a huge slab of well-fried chicken cutlet, served with seasoned rice.
+Items are typically below $15+ here and are generously portioned.
+Their Chicken Katsu Don ($10.80+), for example, comes with a huge slab of well-fried chicken cutlet, served with seasoned rice, while the Salmon Mentaiyaki Don ($12.80+) features a generous drizzle of creamy mentaiko sauce atop a huge piece of fried salmon.

 Tel: 6539 9219

-There are plenty of cheap Japanese restaurants in Singapore but finding a halal-certified option may not be the easiest.
+There are plenty of cheap Japanese restaurants in Singapore, but finding a halal-certified option may not be the easiest.
 The Ramen Stall is one we personally can vouch for—the halal ramen joint along North Bridge Road has quite an extensive menu, with most of its items coming in under $15.
-Spicy ramen lovers will have a field day here, with the likes of their Mala Ramen ($14.90) and Volcano Ramen ($13.90++).
+Spicy ramen lovers will have a field day here, with the likes of their Mala Ramen ($14.90++) and Volcano Ramen ($13.90++).
 Aside from noodle dishes, the eatery also sells maki rolls and fresh sashimi.
+The best part is that The Ramen Stall opens till 1am on most days, and even till 2am on selected days!

 Read our The Ramen Stall review.